srinathvrao/MagicCube/readme.md

 Requirements
 ------
-You need to have OpenCV, imutils, and numpy installed for this to work.
+Python 3.5+, OpenCV, imutils, and numpy.

 Running this implementation
 ------
 estimate.py in /code contains the code for the above implementation.
-I've extracted images into the /code/images folder.
+I've extracted some sample images into the /code/images folder using the MagicCube visualization tool.